 One of the early efforts of the APHVC was contact tracing and surveillance.
 Contact tracing is no longer being done by APHVC volunteers and is handled by the Community Tracing Collaborative.
 We are very proud of our volunteers in this effort during the surge of COVID-19.
 The APHVC and our volunteers were the first to stand up an organized effort to support this need in Massachusetts, supported by Harvard Catalyst resources.

 What does the work entail?

-Details are being worked out, but it is important that you as a volunteer feel supported in this new and important work, not only at the beginning when everything is very new, but also as you move forward, so that you can do good work, but also sustain yourself and practice self-care.
+It is important that you as a volunteer feel supported in this new and important work, not only at the beginning when everything is very new, but also as you move forward, so that you can do good work, but also sustain yourself and practice self-care.
 At the same time, the AHD Collaborative wants to make sure that the “warm handoff” to your LBOH point person goes well and that volunteers are sensitive to the overwhelming demands in these towns.